 In some areas and departments, for example: sales, purchase, technical support departments, canteens, a higher traffic capacity is needed.
-Consequentially these areas requires additional base stations, see 5.
-Traffic Capacity of the System on page 6 for information how to calculate traffic capacity.
+Consequentially these areas requires additional base stations, see 5 Traffic Capacity of the System, page 5 for information how to calculate traffic capacity.
 Discuss with the customer where a higher traffic capacity is needed.

-5. Traffic Capacity of the System
+5 Traffic Capacity of the System

 The traffic capacity of the IP-DECT system is mainly determined by the number of base stations and in exceptional cases also by the LAN bandwidth.

-A single base station has a capacity of 8 simultaneous calls.
+A single base station has a capacity of 8 speech circuits which allow 8 simultaneous calls.
+A single gateway has a capacity of 40 simultaneous calls.